Can I work while drawing Social Security disability benefits?

 4. The number of hours worked per week is important.
 If you work 30 hours a week on a consistent basis, that part time work will put your benefits at risk even if you earn less than $1,180/m.

 5. Consider how long it took you to get disability benefits.
-Do you want to do anything that might put these benefits in jeopardy?
+Do you want to do anything that might put your Social Security disability benefits in jeopardy?

 Ultimately, this question boils down to how much risk you are comfortable with.
 In my opinion, working part time while drawing disability benefits increases the possibility that SSA may terminate your benefits.

 If you are receiving Social Security disability benefits and considering returning to work, it is best to first speak with an experienced disability attorney to represent you on appeal.
 You certainly need to explore SSA’s Ticket to Work program.
 To obtain a free analysis of your disability case, click on the Contact Us button.